nordic-rse/nordic-rse.github.io/content/about/governance/_index.md

 # The Association

-We are registered in Finland as the Nordic Research Software Engineers Ry.
+We are registered in Finland as the Nordic Research Software Engineers ry.
 Registering as an association comes with certain legal benefits, such as the ability to sign contracts and own assets.